HaleTom/coursera-machine-learning/notes/wk3.md

 * Converge much faster than gradient descent (generally)

 Disadvantage:
-* Complex (don't implment unless versed in advanced numerical methods)
+* Complex (don't implement unless versed in advanced numerical methods)

 All of these (and gradient decent) require functions which give:
  * $J(\theta)$